-One: Asking for references is standard practice in the recruitment process.
-You know you need them, and prospective employers know they will ask for them.
+Asking for references is standard practice in the recruitment process.
+You know that you need them and prospective employers know that they will ask for them.
 Mentioning or including references on your CV is therefore redundant.

-Two: Potential employers tend to ask for references at the interview or offer stage.
-It is more appropriate to take your references with you on a piece of paper to the interview or email them to your interviewers after the meeting, rather than add them to your CV.
+Potential employers tend to ask for references at the interview or offer stage.
+It's more appropriate to take your references with you on a piece of paper to the interview or email them to your interviewers after the meeting, rather than add them to your CV.

 How do I choose the right referees for the job?

-Employers are looking for unbiased views of your character, performance and work ethic.
+Employers are looking for unbiased views of your character, performance, and work ethic.
 As a result, former bosses, colleagues and clients can all make good referees.
-If you are a recent school leaver or graduate with little professional experience, you can ask lecturers, tutors or careers advisers instead.
+If you are a recent school leaver or graduate writing a CV with little professional experience, you can ask lecturers, tutors, or careers advisers instead.